Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

         </ul>
 ```

-## Add the componentDidMount() between state and getData(), pass the
+## Add the componentDidMount() between state and getData()

 ```
  componentDidMount() {
     this.getData();
   }

 ```

 #### At this point you should have a fully functional react application with some todos, if you had ran the curl command I mentioned previously.

-Now, let's add an update, delete todos route and create todo using our front-end with React.
+Now, let's add a delete todos route and create todo using our front-end with React.

-## Add the Update and Delete Routes
+## Add Delete and Update Routes

 They both will be added to the `controllers/todos.js` file.
 You will use mongoDB to locate the specific file and update or remove, to update you will do `findByIdAndUpdate()` and `findByIdAndRemove()`